-For the past seven (7) years, Riley was named one of the 500 Leading Lawyers in America by Lawdragon Magazine, whose extensive research covered all areas of law and which attempted to identify, from more than a million lawyers nationwide, the leading 500 lawyers in the country.
-Only 22 lawyers in Florida were named to this prestigious list in 2007 and only 24 in 2008.
-Riley previously had been named as one the 500 Leading Plaintiffs' Lawyers in the country.
+For the past nine (9) years, Riley has been named one of the 500 Leading Lawyers in America by Lawdragon Magazine, whose extensive research covers all areas of the law in attempting to identify, from more than a million lawyers nationwide, the leading 500 lawyers in the country.
 He is AV-rated by Martindale-Hubbell, one of the highest and most coveted ratings possible for legal ability and ethical standards, and is identified in its Bar Register of Preeminent Lawyers.
-SuperLawyers first listed him in 2006 and again in 2010, 2011, and 2012.
-He is also listed in Orlando Home & Leisure as one of Orlando's Top Lawyers, Outstanding Lawyers in America, the Wall Street Journal, and Newsweek as one of Florida's Top Attorneys.
-Riley is listed in every major Who's Who publication available.
-He has been a long-standing member of the Million Dollar Advocates Forum, and has achieved more than sixty settlements or verdicts with a value in excess of one million dollars.
-He achieved a $13,000,000.00, result in a bad faith insurance case, one of the largest bad faith results ever achieved in Florida, and one which the insurance carrier could have resolved for $300,000, or less, had it acted appropriately.
-More recently, i.e., 2012, he achieved as co-counsel in a whistleblower claim a result of $32M for the payment of illegal kickbacks, as well as a verdict of $1.7M in trial where the pre-trial offer was $280K and the defendants will also responsible for paying attorney's fees.
+He was first named to SuperLawyers in 2006.
+He has consistently been recognized as one of Orlando's Top Attorneys in Orlando Home & Leisure, Orlando Style, Orlando Life, and Orlando Magazine, as well as one of Florida's and the Nation's Top Lawyers by The Wall Street Journal, Newsweek, Town & Country Magazine, Time, The Tampa Tribune, Tampa Bay Magazine, and The Miami Herald.
+He has also been recognized as a Fellow of the Litigation Counsel of America in recognition of his achievements as a trial lawyer, and is listed in Outstanding Lawyers in America, Best Attorneys, and every Who's Who in America and Who's Who in American Law since 1985.
+In 2014, he was named as a recipient of the Litigator Award and was named Trial Attorney of the Year in Florida by Corporate International Magazine and Corporate Live Wire.
+In 2015, he was named the Trial Attorney of the Year in Florda by Lawyer Monthly.
+He has been a long-standing member of the Million Dollar Advocates Forum, and has achieved more than sixty settlements or verdicts in excess of one million dollars.
+He achieved a $13,000,000.00, result in a bad faith insurance case, one of the largest bad faith results achieved in Florida, and one which the insurance carrier could have resolved for $300,000, or less, had it acted appropriately.
+More recently, he achieved as co-counsel in a whistleblower claim a result of $32M for the payment of illegal kickbacks, as well as a verdict of $1.7M against a well known hotel for negligent security where the pre-trial offer was $280K.

 After independently financing his undergraduate and law school education through scholarships and employment, and graduating with honors, Riley began his career as an insurance defense trial lawyer with the very respected firm of Pitts, Eubanks & Ross, P.A.
 In 1985, after only three years, he did what he had always planned to do and founded the present firm.
 It was founded on the principle that "word of mouth" is the most credible way to build the reputation of any business.
 Riley's practice is devoted to complex civil litigation related to insurance litigation, bad faith, catastrophic personal injury and wrongful death, dangerous products, whistleblower litigation (the False Claims Act), consumer fraud, construction, commercial disputes, and business fraud and litigation.
 The results achieved speak for themselves.
 He has tried cases all over the United States.
 He has also lectured throughout the State of Florida as a continuing legal education speaker on topics involving medicine, claims handling, business fraud, insurance, and settlement and litigation techniques.
 An accomplished and talented trial lawyer, he has also served as a trial competition judge on behalf of the American Association for Justice, the Florida Justice Association, and The Florida Bar.
 He is also a Supreme Court Certified Mediator.